-Typically, scammers behind such emails claim to have hacked a computer (or other device) and recorded intimate video of recipients while they were visiting adult websites.
+Typically, scammers behind these emails claim to have hacked a computer (or other device) and recorded intimate video of recipients while they were visiting adult websites.

-The main purpose of such emails is to trick recipients into believing that the supposedly recorded video will be sent to all their contacts (and/or published on some page) if they will not pay a certain amount of money (typically, in cryptocurrency).
-Simply said, scammers behind such emails attempt to scare recipients into making a payment to them.
+The main purpose of the messages is to trick recipients into believing that the supposedly recorded video will be sent to all of their contacts (and/or published on a specific web page) unless they pay a specified sum (typically, in a cryptocurrency).

-There are at least two variants of emails on this sextortion campaign, one claiming that a computer has been hacked and another one claiming that a smartphone has been hacked.
+There are at least two variants of emails used in this sextortion campaign, one claiming that the computer has been hacked, and another claiming that a smartphone has been hacked.

-Despite that those two emails are more or less alike: they claim that scammers have obtained intimate recording of recipients and have extracted their contact list from email, phonebook and social media accounts.
+Despite this, the two variants are similar: they claim that scammers have obtained intimate recordings of recipients and have extracted their contact list from email, telephonebook, and social media accounts.

-The main purpose of this scam campaign is to trick recipients into believing that recorded video will be sent to all their contacts and scare them into paying scammers $500 in Bitcoins to the provided BTC wallet.
-Such emails should be always ignored, deleted and marked spam so that email filter would removes them.
+The main purpose of this scam campaign is to trick recipients into believing that the recorded video will be sent to all contacts and scare them into paying scammers USD$500 equivalent in Bitcoins to the provided BTC wallet.

 |Name||I know that you visit 18+ content email scam|